 A normal period of closure remains as 20 years for Deaths and Marriages.

-Birth records (certificates) were introduced officially in the late 1800’s and was not compulsory until 1905.
+Birth records (certificates) were introduced officially in the late 1800’s and were not compulsory until 1905.
 These are the official dates of when it started in the various provinces:

-For a birth in Cape Town you will need to check places like Cape Town Central, Wynberg, Docks, Green Point, Sea Point, Woodstock, Observatory etc – these are all in separate registers.
+For birth in Cape Town, you will need to check places like Cape Town Central, Wynberg, Docks, Green Point, Sea Point, Woodstock, Observatory, etc – these are all in separate registers.

-To find the birth certificate of an individual first consult the index to the birth in the area in which it was registered i.e. Worcester.
-The earliest reference number begins with 1/3/57/4/1 –which covers births from 1895 to June 1905.
+To find the birth certificate of an individual first consult the index to the birth in 9 series indexes the area in which it was registered i.e. Cape Town.
+The earliest reference number begins with 1/3/9/4/1 –which covers births from 1895.

 How many volumes of registers there are for each area will depend on the size of the initial index.
-Worcester has 62 Birth registers equal to about 4 years per book until 1933 and then one book per year thereafter.
-This does not apply to each area.
+For example, Worcester has 62 Birth registers equal to about 4 years per book until 1933 and then one book per year thereafter.
+This does not apply to each municipal birth registration district.

 An important source for dates of births too, which could otherwise often be obtained only by search of registers overseas, are inscriptions on tombstones.
 These, however, should not be taken as gospel but used as a guideline.
 Backup evidence should be used to ensure the details are correct.